 When it comes to security and handling the heaviest of barbells, fastening straps on a hip thrust bar pad are the most reliable attachment method.

 The ProFitness barbell pad is specifically designed for hip thrust.
-It uses a combination of durable straps and heavily cushioning rubber foam to absorb the impact of the heavy barbell on your hip bones.
+It uses a combination of durable straps and heavily cushioned rubber foam to absorb the impact of the heavy barbell on your hip bones.

 To use this kind of thrust pad, you only need to slip the barbell into the crevice of the barbell pad.
 After that, you must wrap the straps from both ends and pull them tightly.